guoguanglu/Titanic/README.md

 Summary
 ---
 A completed ML project includes:
-1.Data cleaing
+1. Data cleaing
-2.Visualization (not introducing)
+2. Visualization (not introducing)
-3.Feature engineering
+3. Feature engineering
-4.Basic model and evalution
+4. Basic model and evalution
-5.Hyperparameters tuning
+5. Hyperparameters tuning
-6.Prediction
+6. Prediction

 And we can use learning-curve to observe fitting conditions.
 Overall,through this project, I have a preliminary understanding of the construction of learning projects and I am aware that besides the model, it is also very important for data cleaning and feature engineering.In the future, I will learn about feature selection to improve the accuracy of the model.